SolanaPlace/scripts/README.md

 - ✅ Warn you if you don't have enough credits
 - ✅ Skip pixels that are already the correct color (saves credits!)
 - ✅ **Save progress automatically** - never lose credits to crashes!
+- ✅ **Recover missing pixels** - ensure you get 100% value for your credits!

 **Example:** A 60x60 image = up to 3,600 credits (but usually much less after duplicate detection)